 - (1) Culverts and bridges shall be designed with an open bottom to maintain natural sediment transport and bed roughness, avoiding acceleration of water velocity above the natural (preexisting) condition.
 Rock (rip rap) lining (native material if possible) shall be installed within the culvert as needed to prevent erosion within the structure.
 Approximate top of rock lining must be at the level of the existing stream bottom so as to maintain normal water level and unimpeded movement of native animal species. - (2) Bottom of opening shall be designed to match the bankfull channel condition in terms of width and depth.
 The cross-sectional area of the bankfull channel (measured at a reference location upstream of the structure) shall be matched with area in the crossing structure. - (3) Above the bankfull elevation, the width shall increase a minimum of thirty (30) percent to disperse the energy of higher flow volumes and avoid undermining of the supporting structure by secondary currents. - (4) The total cross-sectional area of the structure opening must be equal to or greater than the flood prone area (cross-sectional stream area at a depth of twice the maximum bankfull depth, measured at a reference location upstream of the structure).
 The flood prone area is approximately equal to the area flooded by a 50-year return flood. - (5) All bridges, culverts, and drainage channels shall be designed to convey a flow rate equal to a one hundred (100) year, twenty-four (24) hour storm as defined by the U.S. Department of Agriculture, Natural Resource Conservation Service (previously SCS), Technical Release No. 55.
-All bridges and culverts shall be designed to convey the 100-year design storm without increasing the extent and depth of the 100-year floodplain. - K. Any facilities that constitute water obstructions (e.g., culverts, bridges, outfalls, or stream enclosures), and any work involving wetlands as directed in PA DEP Chapter 105 regulations (as amended or replaced from time to time by PA DEP), shall be designed in accordance with Chapter 105 and will require a permit from PA DEP.
+All bridges and culverts shall be designed to convey the 100-year design storm without increasing the extent and depth of the 100-year floodplain. - J. Any facilities that constitute water obstructions (e.g., culverts, bridges, outfalls, or stream enclosures), and any work involving wetlands as directed in PA DEP Chapter 105 regulations (as amended or replaced from time to time by PA DEP), shall be designed in accordance with Chapter 105 and will require a permit from PA DEP.
 Any other drainage conveyance facility that doesn't fall under Chapter 105 regulations must be able to convey, without damage to the drainage structure or roadway, runoff from the 25-year design storm with a minimum 1.0 foot of freeboard measured below the lowest point along the top of the roadway.
 Roadway crossings located within designated floodplain areas must be able to convey runoff from a 100-year design storm with a minimum 1.0-foot of freeboard measured below the lowest point along surface of the roadway.
 Any facility that constitutes a dam as defined in PA DEP chapter 105 regulations may require a permit under dam safety regulations.
-Any facility located within a PA DOT right of way must meet PA DOT minimum design standards and permit submission requirements. - L. Any drainage conveyance facility and/or channel that doesn't fall under Chapter 105 regulations, must be able to convey, without damage to the drainage structure or roadway, runoff from the 25-year design storm.
-Conveyance facilities to or exiting from stormwater management facilities shall be designed to convey the design flow to or from that structure.
-Roadway crossings located within designated floodplain areas must be able to convey runoff from a 100-year design storm.
-Any facility located within a PA DOT right-of-way must meet PA DOT minimum design standards and permit submission requirements.
+Any facility located within a PA DOT right of way must meet PA DOT minimum design standards and permit submission requirements.